audkus/config_utilities/README.md

 ### Application Imports

-Whether you install the module from GitHub or PyPI (when available), the import statements will be the same:
+Whether you install the module from GitHub or PyPI, the import statements will be the same:

 ```python
 from logging_util import setup_logging, log_function_call